fklemme/KBot/README.md

 KBot is developed with Visual Studio 2017 on Windows but build services ensure it can be compiled on Linux with GCC and clang as well.

-# Quick build and installation with Visual Studio
+# Quick build with Visual Studio
-- Change the path in `StarcraftPath.props` to match your installation of Starcraft Broodwar.
-- Run `build.sh` from VS 2017 Command Prompt to build BWAPI and KBot for debug and release.
+Run `build.sh` from VS 2017 Command Prompt to build BWAPI and KBot for debug and release.

 # Concepts and Structure of KBot
 > Incomplete but gotta start somewhere. ;-)